philippec/Ococoa/README.markdown

 Notes
 -----

-> You will be able to download a free version on the App Store.
+> You can download a free version on the App Store.
 This Open Source repository is to encourage
-    participation and sharing
+    participation and sharing.
+The link is https://itunes.apple.com/ca/app/ococoa/id510227146?mt=8
 > You __must__ edit 'OCPrivateInfo.m' before the app will build.
 You will need some UrbanAirship credentials,
     and a server that can handle a GET request (basically, any web server).
 > If you don't attend (or plan to attend) the monthly meetings, this app will be somewhat useless to you.